 Well, we finally got all the pieces except for the main body and doors sanded and ready for primer.
 This did include some metal straightening and some welding.
 So here they are, all 20 pieces.
 Some hanging and some laying.
 Hanging parts this way is not necessarily ideal but it does allow for access to all sides during one session.
 The down-side is they want to move when hit by the air from the paint gun and they have a tendency to spin and touch one-another.
 Also, getting to the lower parts of some pieces, like those huge front fenders, can be quite challenging.
 All things considered, I would still probably do it the same way next time.

 Another thing to really like about Southern Polyurethanes epoxy primer is it allows for up to 7 days to apply top coating before you have to sand and recoat it.
 We decided to go ahead and paint the back side of all the black parts to avoid having to sand later.
 There is still some finish body work on their outsides so that could not be painted yet.
-Here they are.
+Here they are, not quite perfect but they are shiny.
+The undersides of the fenders show a little pitting, from rust I assume, that we elected to leave.
+The other pieces are pretty good.